Professor-Codephreak/automind/README.md

 Initialization of a LLAMA language model and tokenizer based on a specified models_folder.
 Processing and tokenization of conversation context using the LLAMA model.
 Generating contextually relevant responses using the LLAMA model.
-Overall, the provided code suggests the creation of a conversational AI system called AUTOMIND that uses a LLAMA language model to generate responses based on user instructions and conversation history.
-The project encompasses user interface design, memory management, context handling, and interaction with the language model to create a conversational experience for users.
+AUTOMIND uses a LLAMA language model to generate responses based on user instructions and conversation history. automind encompasses user interface design, memory management, context handling, and interaction with the language model to create a conversational experience for users.

 # documentation